| Safe Haskell | Safe-Inferred |

 In the previous section we initialized a tensor filled with zeros

-(note the prime suffix).
+using zeros' (note the prime suffix).
 Hasktorch functions use a

 convention where default versions of functions use a prime suffix.
 The